2024 constitutional reform attempts in the Philippines: PI movement and alleged bribery

 On another hearing in February 2, witnesses from Davao City said that they were promised government aid through aid program of the Department of Labor and Employment and the Department of Social Welfare and Development as well as ₱4,000 in cash in exchange for their signatures in the PI forms.
 Rene Estorpe, the barangay captain of Agdao Centro, claimed these promises came from the PBA Partylist, a party-list political party representing the country's athletes.
 A PBA party-list coordinator from barangay San Antonio admitted to distributing coupons for government aid to lure people in her village to sign for the PI forms.
 Marikina Mayor Marcelino Teodoro ordered the arrest of people found offering money to residents in exchange for their signatures for the PI forms.

 Catholic Bishops' Conference of the Philippines President Pablo Virgilio David warned the public about the potential deception in the gathering of signatures for the people's initiative, suggesting the PI was mainly driven by "a few public servants and not truly the initiative of ordinary citizens".
 Retired Chief Justice Hilario Davide Jr., a member of the 1986 Constitutional Commission that crafted the 1987 Constitution, opposed proposed amendments and revisions to the charter, describing such proposals as a "lethal experiment, a fatal hit, [and] a plunge to death"; he also warned against amending the "restrictive economic provisions" of the Constitution, saying that "the day will not be far when public utilities and advertising industries will be under control or even under the full ownership of aliens".

+Removal of term limits

+On January 18, the University of the Philippines (UP) Office of the Faculty Regent, All UP Academic Employees Union, and Altermidya held the Birdtalk 2024 Yearstarter, where Ibon Foundation economists questioned the economic arguments for charter change.
+The proposals according to Sonny Africa of Ibon will not resolve but will only worsen the country's economic crisis.
+Africa stated that foreign investments have short-term gains but hinder long-term national development.
+Africa said that charter change proposals also carry hidden motives through which Marcos and his political allies aim to remain in power.

+In February, political scientist Aries Arugay called charter change a "Trojan horse" that aims to allow the removal of term limits for the Philippine president.
+In March, human rights group Hustisya said that charter change could bring about another dictatorship, referring to the dictatorship of Ferdinand Marcos, and more human rights abuses.
+Hustisya also compared the human rights abuses under Ferdinand Marcos and Bongbong Marcos.